How to Update Android Apps Without Google Play Store

 - Click Install.
 Your data and settings will be preserved.

-Method 2: Using Alternative App Stores
+Method 2: Using Open-Source Update Channels

 Important: Understanding "App Downgrading"